Tiramisioux/cinemate/README.md

 ## Command index

-This table includes all the available commands (method calls) for the CineMate CLI and the GPIO default settings of `cinemate/src/settings.json`.
+This table includes all the available commands (method calls) + arguments for the CineMate CLI and the GPIO default settings of `cinemate/src/settings.json`.

 Commands are also possible to send to the Pi via USB serial.